Sharing and Caring

 Art for the Soul

-The Order of the Daughters of the King (DOK) here at St. James’ Episcopal Church began a new ministry in May, Art for the Soul.
-Each month different artists will display their artwork, including paintings, pottery, jewelry and more, in Fowler Hall.
-This new program allows the artist to showcase and sell art to the members of St. James’ as well as others who attend various programs throughout the month.
+Come visit our display in Fowler Hall!The Order of the Daughters of the King (DOK) is excited to begin a new ministry: Art for the Soul.
+Each month different artists will display their artwork, including paintings, pottery, jewelry and more.
+This program allows the artist to showcase and sell art to the members of St. James’ as well as others who attend various programs throughout the month.
 DOK will use its proceeds from Art for the Soul to support outreach ministries.
-Please come visit our display in Fowler Hall.
+Our featured artists for Oct are Mary Margaret Hickman and Winki Allen.
+If you have any questions, special requests, or would like to make a purchase please contact Helen Graham at 601-953-6111 or by email at firstname.lastname@example.org.